juang735/post-install/README.md

 <img src="https://i.imgur.com/Xg1wCTN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-One's my virtual machine is ready, i'll would use the  IP address to connect to  VM’s and  make sure my VM's firewall settings are connected.
-Azure often automatically handles this for you, but it’s good to double-check.
-I can now use the virtual machine just like a regular computer like:
+Once my virtual machine is ready, I'll use the IP address to connect to it and ensure the firewall settings are properly configured.
+While Azure typically handles this automatically, it's always a good idea to double-check.
+From there, I can use the virtual machine just like a physical computer by running programs, browsing the web, installing software, and performing any other tasks you'd normally do on a regular machine.

-Run programs.

-Browse the web.

-Install software.

-Do anything you would on a physical computer.
 </p>
 <br />
 <p>
 <img src="https://i.imgur.com/plKH19M.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
+I can use Internet Information Services (IIS) to host and manage websites, web applications, and services on a Windows server.
+It allows you to configure settings like authentication, security, and performance for your sites.
+IIS supports multiple web technologies such as ASP.NET, PHP, and static HTML.
+You can access and manage it through the IIS Manager GUI or with command-line tools like PowerShell.
 <p>
 <img src="https://i.imgur.com/zB6gQEp.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-this where someone click something bad but is not normally it would need to check their unti antivirus or ther vpn if not then it would go to cybersecurity department.
+When a customer says they clicked a bad link or malware, first I'll advise them to disconnect from the internet to prevent further damage.
+Ask them not to enter any sensitive information and to avoid clicking anything else.
+Then, guide them to run a full antivirus or anti-malware scan immediately.
+Finally, report the incident to your IT or security team for further investigation and support.